Adldap2/Adldap2-Laravel/docs/quick-start.md

     *  Two files will be published inside your `config` folder, `adldap.php` and `adldap_auth.php`.

-10. Modify the `config/adldap.php` file for your AD server configuration.
+10. Modify the `config/adldap.php` and `config/adldap_auth.php` files for your LDAP server configuration.

 11. Run the command `php artisan make:auth` to scaffold login controllers and routes.